Codium-ai/pr-agent/README.md

 ## Data privacy

-### Self-hosted Qodo-Merge
+### Self-hosted PR-Agent

-- If you host Qodo-Merge with your OpenAI API key, it is between you and OpenAI.
+- If you host PR-Agent with your OpenAI API key, it is between you and OpenAI.
 You can read their API data privacy policy here: https://openai.com/enterprise-privacy

-### Qodo-hosted Qodo-Merge Pro 💎
+### Qodo-hosted Qodo-Merge 💎

-- When using Qodo-Merge Pro 💎, hosted by Qodo, we will not store any of your data, nor will we use it for training.
+- When using Qodo-Merge 💎, hosted by Qodo, we will not store any of your data, nor will we use it for training.
 You will also benefit from an OpenAI account with zero data retention.

-- For certain clients, Qodo-hosted Qodo-Merge Pro will use Qodo’s proprietary models — if this is the case, you will be notified.
+- For certain clients, Qodo-hosted Qodo-Merge will use Qodo’s proprietary models — if this is the case, you will be notified.

 - No passive collection of Code and Pull Requests’ data — Qodo-Merge will be active only when you invoke it, and it will then extract and analyze only data relevant to the executed command and queried pull request.

-### Qodo-Merge Chrome extension
+### PR-Agent Chrome extension

-- The [Qodo-Merge Chrome extension](https://chromewebstore.google.com/detail/qodo-merge-ai-powered-cod/ephlnjeghhogofkifjloamocljapahnl) serves solely to modify the visual appearance of a GitHub PR screen.
+- The [PR-Agent Chrome extension](https://chromewebstore.google.com/detail/qodo-merge-ai-powered-cod/ephlnjeghhogofkifjloamocljapahnl) serves solely to modify the visual appearance of a GitHub PR screen.
 It does not transmit any user's repo or pull request code.
-Code is only sent for processing when a user submits a GitHub comment that activates a Qodo-Merge tool, in accordance with the standard privacy policy of Qodo-Merge.
+Code is only sent for processing when a user submits a GitHub comment that activates a PR-Agent tool, in accordance with the standard privacy policy of Qodo-Merge.

 ## Links